jedie/cookiecutter_templates/README.md

 │ publish                     Build and upload this project to PyPi                                │ │ reverse                     Reverse a /.tests/<pkg_name>/ back to Cookiecutter template in:      │ │                             ./<pkg_name>/                                                        │
+│ templates2generated         Generate all cookiecutter templates                                  │
 │ test                        Run unittests                                                        │
 │ tox                         Run tox                                                              │
-│ update                      Update the development environment                                   │ │ update-test-snapshot-files  Update all test snapshot files (by remove and recreate all snapshot  │ │                             files)                                                               │ │ version                     Print version and exit                                               │
+│ update                      Update the development environment                                   │ │ update-template-req         Update requirements of all cookiecutter templates                    │ │ update-test-snapshot-files  Update all test snapshot files (by remove and recreate all snapshot  │ │                             files)                                                               │ │ version                     Print version and exit                                               │